FahimehFth/Styrian_Health_Data/README.md

 and patterns using visualizations.
 Moreover, the data set is understood better.
 In addition, stepwise selection is employed to choose a subset of predictors that have a strong relationship with the target variable.

+## Data Sources

+The given dataset is provided by Austrian Research Centers GmbH in the Styrian state exhibition in 2006

+## Technologies Used

+This project utilizes the following technologies and tools:

+- **R Programming Language:** Main programming language used for data analysis and visualization.
+- **RStudio:** Integrated development environment (IDE) for R.
+- **R Libraries:**
+  - ggplot2: For creating elegant and customizable visualizations such as histograms, scatter plots, box plots, and mosaic plots.
+  - dplyr: For data manipulation tasks such as filtering, summarizing, and mutating data frames.
+  - lubridate: For working with date and time data.
+  - gridExtra: For arranging multiple plots on the same page.
+  - mosaic: For creating mosaic plots to visualize categorical data relationships.
+  - **Multinomial Logistic Regression:** Used for modeling relationships between categorical dependent variables and one or more independent variables.